esm-tools/esm_tools/docs/esm_runscripts.rst

 Setting the file movement method for filetypes in the runscript
 ---------------------------------------------------------------

-By default, esm_runscripts copies all files initially into the first `run_`-folder, from there to `work`.
-After the run, outputs, logs, restarts etc. are copied from `work` to `run_`, and then moved from there to the overall experiment folder.
+By default, `esm_runscripts` copies all files initially into the first ``run_``-folder, and from there to ``work``.
+After the run, outputs, logs, restarts etc. are copied from ``work`` to ``run_``, and then moved from there to the overall experiment folder.
 We chose that as the default setting as it is the safest option, leaving the user with everything belonging to the experiment in one folder.
 It is also the most disk space consuming, and it makes sense to link some files into the experiment rather than copy them.

-As an example, to configure esm_runscripts for an echam-experiment to link the forcing and inputs, one can add the following to the runscript yaml file:
+As an example, to configure `esm_runscripts` for an echam-experiment to link the forcing and inputs, one can add the following to the runscript yaml file:

 .. code-block:: yaml

         echam:
                 file_movements:
                         forcing: